 Any housing provider with unpaid rent may enter their data:

 - Nonpayment began during COVID-19 but was not documented due to COVID-19;

 - Nonpayment began during COVID-19 and was documented; and/or

 - All other nonpayment.

-Housing providers will assert under the pains and penalties of perjury that one or more households owes rent.
+Respondents will assert under the pains and penalties of perjury that one or more households owes rent.
 Each owner, manager, landlord, housing provider, etc. faces a particular set of circumstances that may best be resolved by trying some or all of the avenues open to them.
-Submitting information does not mean a housing provider will initiate a lawsuit against the Commonwealth.
+Submitting information and checking the legal boxes at the end does not mean a housing provider will initiate a lawsuit against the Commonwealth.
 All actions are subject to housing provider review in consultation with the assigned attorney.
 The result of submitting a claim might be: